Skip to contents

 spain_selected <- igo_dyadic("Spain", selected_countries)

-# Compute the number of shared memberships.
+# Compute the number of full joint memberships.

 spain_selected <- spain_selected %>%